What Are Biden’s Economic Plans and Policies?

 - End subsidies for fossil fuels

 Biden would increase federal funding for K-12 education.
 Specifically, he would triple Title I funding for low-income families to raise teachers' pay.
-He promises universal pre-kindergarten, and all community health centers would have early childhood development experts.
+He would double the number of health workers in schools.

-A McKinsey study showed that, if low-income students had had the same educational achievement as their wealthier peers by 1998, in the next decade they would have added $670 billion to the economy.
+A McKinsey study showed that, if low-income students had had the same educational achievement as their wealthier peers by 1998, in the next decade they may have added up to $670 billion to the economy.

 Affordable Housing Plans

 Subsidized housing allows residents to focus on improving their job skills and education.
 It provides stability during bouts of unemployment, so children can remain in school.
-Specifically, he would:

-- Expand the Low-Income Housing Tax Credit
+- Expand the Low-Income Housing Tax Credit by $10 billion

 - Add $10 billion to Community Development Block Grants